José Aboulker

-José Aboulker (5 March 1920 – 17 November 2009) was a French Algerian Jew and the leader of the anti-Nazi resistance in French Algeria in World War II.
+José Aboulker (5 March 1920 – 17 November 2009) was an Algerian Jew and the leader of the anti-Nazi resistance in French Algeria during World War II.
 He received the U.S. Medal of Freedom, the Croix de Guerre, and was made a Companion of the Liberation and a Commander of the Légion d'honneur.
 After the war, he became a neurosurgeon and a political figure in France, who advocated for the political rights of Algerian Muslims.

 Early life

 Aboulker was born in Algiers into a Jewish family.
 His mother, Berthe Bénichou-Aboulker, was a celebrated poet and playwright.
-His father, Henri Aboulker, was a surgeon and professor in the Faculty of Medicine in Algiers.
+His father, Henri Aboulker, was a surgeon, professor in the Faculty of Medicine in Algiers and the leader of the local Zionist movement.
 The Bénichou family was one of the great Jewish families of Oran, where they owned a famous villa, equipped with its own synagogue.
 The Aboulker family of Algiers originated in Spain and, over the centuries, has included numerous scholars, rabbis, merchants, and physicians.
 A medical student at the outbreak of World War II, Aboulker was mobilized in April 1940 as an officer cadet.
 He was demobilized in February 1941.